Top 10 Professional Development Goals for Teachers

 • Improve your ability to manage classroom dynamics effectively, ensuring a conducive learning environment that caters to diverse student needs.

-• According to a study by the National Council on Teacher Quality, effective classroom management can increase student achievement by up to 20%.
+• According to a study by the National Council on Teacher Quality, effective classroom management can increase student achievement.
+The increase can be by up to 20%.

 Expert Quote: